 - Bolshevik conspiracy.
 They are beggars, lowlifes, and generic scum of Earth who are jealous of normal people and use social and economic crises to seize the power for Themselves.
 Expect a KGB to secretly back Them up.
 Another rare format since 1991.
 Has also tended to be associated with Jews, ever since Jews made up the majority of members of the first Soviet parliament and since the communist/Jew connection was made way back in the infamous Protocols mentioned earlier.

 - Government Conspiracy.
 They are a "democratically elected" Government of a benevolent country (the United Nations also fits) who plan to Take Over the World under the pretense of spreading freedom and justice.
 Expect The Men in Black, Culture Police and a Propaganda Machine in Their service.

 - Cultist conspiracy.
 They are a closed religious community who plan to eradicate all different faith in favor of Their own.
-While originally part of Christian theories about the Jews, this pattern resurfaced in modern times with the advent of New Age groups and other new religious movements.
+While originally part of Christian theories about the Jews (and before that, Roman theories about early Christians), this pattern resurfaced in modern times with the Satanic Panic and the advent of New Age groups and other new religious movements.
 The Milkman Conspiracy often falls under this.